PLEnuM-group/Plenum/README.md

 # PLEnuM
 This repository contains code that aims to show the potential of a global neutrino telescope network.
+First studies are published as part of the ICRC2021 proceedings which you can find at https://pos.sissa.it/395/1185/.
-Potential analyses are illustrated in the available notebooks.
+Potential analyses as presented in the proceeding are illustrated in the jupyter notebooks.
+See also the proceedings for important references.

 The basic assumption of this study is, that all new telescopes included in what we call the PLENUM network behave similar to IceCube.